jarrodCoombes/Renew-DestinyCert-with-LetsEncrypt/RUNBOOK.md

 How to allow this account interactive logon will depend on your environment.
-In and AD environment this will most likely mean editing a GPO and forcing and update via `gpupdate` for a single unbound server, the `secpol.msc` will be were you'd set this policy for this user.
+In and AD environment this will most likely mean editing a GPO and forcing and update via `gpupdate.` For a single unbound server, the `secpol.msc` will be were you'd set this policy for this user.

 To temporarily grant it on a stand alone server: